 Brenda , My 25 years as a prostitute

-Reasons for prostitution – “I cried through everything but I did it
+Reasons and causes for prostitution – “I cried through everything but I did it”

-There are numerous reasons why a woman may end up in prostitution, “most commonly due to desperate financial problems, in order to maintain their drug addiction, debt bondage, and out of fear of harm from pimps and boyfriends.
-Such sad and harsh realities definitely remove any belief that consent is exercised freely by the woman or child in prostitution, Romina explains.
+There are numerous reasons why a woman may end up experiencing the negative effects of prostitution, “most commonly due to desperate financial problems, in order to maintain their drug addiction, debt bondage, and out of fear of harm from pimps and boyfriends.
+Such sad and harsh realities definitely remove any belief that consent is exercised freely by the woman or child in prostitution,” Romina explains.

-Romina describes how the woman who experiences the above mentioned childhood traumas, views herself through the lens of the abuser: “She feels unworthy, and suffers extreme low self-esteem.
-As a result, she often ends up in addictive behaviours, such as alcohol use, substance abuse, and lead extreme chaotic lifestyles.
+Romina describes the first negative effects of prostitution on the woman by stating that the woman who experiences the above-mentioned childhood traumas, views herself negatively through the lens of the abuser.
+“She feels unworthy and suffers extreme low self-esteem.
+As a result, she often ends up in addictive behaviours, such as alcohol use, substance abuse, and lead extremely chaotic lifestyles.
 Too often she is involved in destructive relationships, with boyfriends, who further exploit and coerce her into a prostituted lifestyle.
-These so-called boyfriends are in reality pimps masked as boyfriends, who practice a sense of ownership on these women.
+These so-called boyfriends are in reality pimps masked as boyfriends, who practice a sense of ownership on these women.”

 By the time I was 14, I’d had two children with boys in the community, two baby girls.
 My grandmother started to say that I needed to bring in some money to pay for these kids, because there was no food in the house, we had nothing.
 So, one evening – it was actually Good Friday – I went along in front of a hotel wearing a two-piece dress, cheap plastic shoes, and some orange lipstick which I thought might make me look older.